ReubenJ/nih-redcap-report/README.md

 # nih-redcap-report
-Python interface to report NIH demographic measures from REDCap
+Python desktop application to report NIH demographic measures from REDCap

 ### Setting up the project on your own computer
 #### Prerequisites